saumya-tanwar7/ShadowFox/LEARNINGS.md

 - Kept each task in its own package (`com.shadowfox.calculator`, `com.shadowfox.contacts`, `com.shadowfox.student`) to mirror how a real multi-feature codebase is organized.

-## Possible next steps (Tier 1/2 upgrades from the brief)

-- Calculator: build a Swing/JavaFX front end over the existing logic;
-  add expression parsing (`5 + 3 * 2`) with proper operator precedence.
-- Contact Manager: move from console to a JavaFX `TableView`; add vCard (`.vcf`) export/import.
-- Student System: add GPA auto-calculation with PDF export (iText), and a pass/fail pie chart using `javafx.scene.chart`.